What is stevia: benefit or harm? Stevia sweetener - beneficial properties and uses.

 1. 1.
 Prepare the infusion according to the previous recipe.

 2. 2.
-Pour into a heavy bottomed saucepan.
+Pour into a saucepan with a thick bottom.

 3. 3.
-Boil the drink until its consistency is the same as that of syrups.
+Boil the drink until its consistency is the same as syrups.

 Extract